jeffjeffjeffrey/etsy_similar_shops/README.md

 ## Motivation

 The goal of this project was to be able to reasonably determine the five most similar shops for each given shop in an Etsy shop sample.
-This is the sort of feature that would have immediate use on the Etsy site.
+This is the sort of tool that would have immediate use on the Etsy site.
 Users who spend a lot of time looking at certain shops could be shown other similar suggested shops to check out.
-Owners of similar shops could more easily find each other for forming teams.
+Owners of similar shops could more easily find each other for forming Etsy teams.
 The categories within Etsy's shop-by-category system could evolve with changing trends through observation and clustering of shops by similarity.
 The list goes on!

 ## The data

-Due to the variation in how and where shop owners choose to display information about their shops and listings, I chose to incorporate as many concievably relevant fields from the Etsy API as possible into my algorithm.
+Due to the variation in how and where shop owners choose to display information about their shops and listings, I chose to incorporate as many conceivably relevant fields from the Etsy API as possible into my algorithm.
 From each shop's listings I collected tags, title, description, category, style, materials, who-made, when-made, recipient, and occasion fields.
-I then went on to collect shop announcements and "about" information; shop owner profile location information and favorite matierials lists; tags from teams the shop owner belongs to; and tags from treasuries the shop owner's listings belong to.
+I then went on to collect shop announcements and "about" information; shop owner profile location information and favorite materials lists; tags from teams the shop owner belongs to; and tags from treasuries the shop owner's listings belong to.

-I chose to include lots of term sources for shops knowing that many would likely be irrelevant, with the idea that the algorithm would serve to filter out the meaningful terms from the noise.
+I chose to include lots of term sources for shops knowing that many would likely be irrelevant.
+This was done with the knowledge that the similarity algorithm would serve to filter out the meaningful terms from the noise.
 This is a deliberate strategy to ensure that shops with very little data and few listings could still be included in a similarity search.
+Indeed, many of the shops in my samples had only one listing, and several were deactivated even during the process of downloading their information.

 I also found that many shops tended to cram multiple concepts into a single tag, so at the risk of destroying some compound words I decided to tokenize all tag fields as well.
 It might be interesting to try this problem using n-grams instead of single word tokens, but due to the small sample size in this project I felt that this would just introduce unwanted noise.